Benkol003/Third-Year-Notes/COMP34111 Natural Language Processing/Week 4 Distributional Semantics.md

 ### Latent Semantic Analysis / Singular Value Decomposition (SVD)

-Latent Semantic Analysis represents e.g. a Document-term matrix in a lower dimensional form, by (somehow) revealing relationships numerically, using **singular value decomposition**, which is a generalisation of **eigen decomposition**.
+Latent Semantic Analysis represents e.g. a Document-term matrix in a lower dimensional form, by (somehow) revealing relationships numerically, using **singular value decomposition**, which is a generalisation of **eigendecomposition**.

 #### SVD Method
 Given our VSM matrix $M$, SVD calculates $M_{m\times n} = U_{m\times r}\Sigma_{r\times r} V_{n\times r}^T$, where $r\leq\min(m,n)$. $r$ is the minimum dimensionality possible to represent the data with.